jocelyng012/RStudio-Project/README.md

 ***ggplot2***
-  - Visualization of data such as Bar plot, Histogram, Box plot, and scatterplot, etc
+  - Visualization of data such as Bar plot, Histogram, Box plot, and scatter plot, etc
   - Add a line of best fit in scatterplot

 Example plots: